Sun damage lasts

 It is simply a defence mechanism activated by your skins cells.

-Did you know that sun damaged skin starts much earlier than you think?
+Sun-damaged skin starts much earlier than you probably realise.
 It occurs the MINUTE you get your FIRST TAN, which doesn’t become apparent until after the real damage is done.

 Exactly how quickly, depends on your skin type and the level of exposure your skin has been exposed to.

 We believe no truer words can be spoken when you are planning to go out in the sun.

 Besides avoiding sun exposure, using a broad-spectrum sunscreen with an SPF of 30 or above, is the number one skin cancer prevention technique.

 Unfortunately, I find many of my clients only use sunscreen when they go to the beach, they mistakenly believe, that they only need to wear sunscreen when they are sunbathing, but as discussed above, the real damage comes from cumulative sun damage done over a lifetime.